-- 4. After the Aurora 3000 has been running for 2-3 minutes, enter into the Sys Status Menu from the Main Menu, and verify that all parameters PASS. - 5.
-Enter into the Sys Counts Menu from the Main Menu and verify that the Dark Count is less than 1000 and relatively stable.
-(Note the dark count can go above 1000 if the cell temperature is higher than 30°C.
+4. After the Aurora 1000 has been running for 2-3 minutes, enter into the Sys Status Menu from the Main Menu, and verify that all parameters PASS.

-6. Enter the Wavelength 1 menu.
+5. Enter the Sys Counts Menu.
 The readings will vary, but may be similar to the following: